moomentsadmin/AssetTrack/docs/production/docker-compose.md

 - Use GitHub Actions (added) to build and push Docker Hub images.
 Add `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets.
 - Keep `.env.production` out of git.
 Prefer a secret manager or environment variables in your host/CI.

-Device tracking note
+Device tracking removal
-- The project includes a small device tracking feature and companion `tracking-agent` installers.
-This is optional and disabled by default.
+- The previous optional device tracking feature (and `tracking-agent` installers) has been removed.
-- To enable server-side tracking, set `ENABLE_DEVICE_TRACKING=true` in your `.env.production`.
-When disabled the `/tracking-agent/*` static routes and all `/api/device-tracking` endpoints will not be registered.
+- The environment flag `ENABLE_DEVICE_TRACKING` is deprecated and no longer present in `.env.production.example`.
--- For stricter production images you may remove the `tracking-agent` folder from the build process; the production `Dockerfile` in this branch does not include the `tracking-agent` assets by default.
-Keep the feature disabled by default unless you have a clear use case and policies for data retention and access control.
+- Existing production databases should manually drop legacy device tracking tables once data retention requirements are satisfied.